tdheff/nyc311/README.md

 # Code breakdown:
 #

-The bulk of the work is done in main.js.
+Most of the work is done in main.js.
 The onload function sets up some basic stuff, populates a few elements, and colors the map.
 The bulk of the work is done by two functions:

 * **barchart:** This function takes a zip code name, a string of complaints data in json format, and a color scheme, and plots a bar chart with a breakdown of complaints for that zipcode in the left sidebar.
 * **changeComplaint:** This function takes a complaint, a list of zipcodes, and a color scheme, and colors the map appropriately.
 It will also color a few other elements, such as the bar chart.
 This is purely asthetic.